Appointment of Enduring Guardian

 What Medical and Dental Treatment can be authorised?

-The Guardianship Act requires that doctors and dentists get consent from a “person responsible” before treating someone who is incapable of giving their consent.
+The Guardianship Act requires that doctors and dentists obtain consent from a “person responsible” before treating someone who is incapable of giving their consent.

 The Act sets out a hierarchy of who is a “person responsible” which is, in descending order: